wurstscript/wurstscript.github.io/_doc/blog/bestofthewurst10.md

 In March and early April, we rolled out the previously announced `wurst.build` configuration file improvements, allowing for further code-based map metadata customization, and also laying additional groundwork for the independent map generation pipeline we envisage for the future of wurst.

-You can now make full use of the toolsuite from the command line with our new Grill paclage manager.
+You can now make full use of the toolsuite from the command line with our new Grill package manager.
 Additionally, welcome `DamageEvent` to the standard library: a new damage detection and modification API, which supports and uses the new 1.29 natives.

 Tooling
 ---